trustbridge/intergov/docs/architecture_decision_notes/multichannel_architecture.rst

 Support for Variable Topology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Agreements between Countries are inherently bespoke.
+Agreements between Jurisdictions are inherently bespoke.
 Some are bilateral (links),
 others are multilateral (networks).
 The scope and details are customised